UPPMAX/uppmax_intro_cases/docs/linux.md

 # Linux
-- The "operating system" of the UPPMAX and most of the other cluseters is Linux.
+- The "operating system" of the UPPMAX and most of the other clusters is **Linux**.

 ```{questions}
 - What is Linux?